cryptobuks/pw-chat/README.md

 - [x] Send a text message
 - [x] Video Call
 - [x] Delete a text message
+- [ ] Handle deletion of conversation and restarting a conversationn
 - [ ] Send file
 - [ ] Improve UI and responsiveness